ietf-wg-acme/acme/draft-ietf-acme-acme.md

 account binding feature (see {{external-account-binding}}) can allow an ACME account to use authorizations that have been granted to an external, non-ACME account.
-This allows ACME to address issuance scenarios that cannot yet be fully automated, such as the issuance of Extended Validation certificates.
+This allows ACME to address issuance scenarios that cannot yet be fully automated, such as the issuance of "Extended Validation" certificates.

 # Deployment Model and Operator Experience